himanshugiripunje/Important-Projects/azure/azure.md

 - it prevents noncompliant resources being created
 - Azure Policy also evaluates and monitors all current VMs in your environment = resizing exixzting vm

+# Azure initiative
+- azure initiative is a collection of Azure policy.
+- initiative simplify the management of your policy by grouping policy.

 # resource group
 - A resource group is a collection of resources that share the same lifecycle, permissions, and policies.